kdakan/Azure-Architecture/README.md

 * App service (mobile apps, allows users to work offline and later synchronize when online)
 * App service (web app for containers or Azure Kubernetes service, allows hosting docker images from docker hub or Azure container registry - a private docker hub, which is created from VSTS build)
 * We can choose to deploy from FTP, Dropbox, OneDrive, VSTS, Github, BitBucket, or local Git repository
-* If we choose a local Git repository, we can upload our source to azure with: git init, git add ., git commit, git add remote azureprod https://(remote repo URL from Azure portal), git push azureprod master, after this, Azure automatically determines the type of the uploaded code and builds the project, runs npm install and npm run to install dependencies and run the project
+* If we choose a local Git repository, we can upload our source to azure with: `git init`, `git add .`, `git commit`, `git add remote azureprod https://(remote repo URL from Azure portal)`, `git push azureprod master`, after this, Azure automatically determines the type of the uploaded code and builds the project, runs npm install and npm run to install dependencies and run the project
 * App service has deployment slots, which allows us to test code before deploying to production, and also revert back to the previous code
 * Each deployment slot has its own different app settings (environment variables), endpoint URLs, and git repository addresses
 * We can also monitor and define alerts (like email or webhook post) for thresholds on selected metrics (like number of requests, errors, CPU usage, memory usage, etc.) in some period (last X minutes, hours, days, etc.) on selected resources